Science

 2 semesters, 1 credit

-Prerequisite: Recommendation from science and math teacher
+Prerequisite: Math 8 Honors or higher and recommendation from science and math teachers

-This course explores major physics principles through experiments and demonstrations with an emphasis on applied concepts quantified by more-advanced mathematics.
+This course explores major physics principles through experiments and demonstrations with an emphasis on applied concepts quantified by more advanced mathematics.
 Therefore, students must have a mastery of algebra.
 As in the Physics course, students employ the scientific method to make observations and measurements, graphically analyze data, and describe those relationships both in words and mathematical equations.
-These skills are used to explore, develop and apply scientific ideas about motion and forces, momentum and energy, and electricity and magnetism in greater depth and at a faster pace than in the Physics course.
+These skills are used to explore, develop, and apply scientific ideas about motion and forces, momentum and energy, and electricity and magnetism in greater depth and at a faster pace than in the Physics course.

 • AP Biology